kiranshila/Doplarr/README.md

 1. Fill out `config.edn` with the requisite things

+You can optionally provide `:radarr-profile-id` and `:sonarr-profile-id` to specify which profile movies/series will be requested with - otherwise the lowest-valued profile ID is used.

 ### Setting up on Windows

 1. Make a folder called Doplarr that contains the jar, the config file, and the